Koan (program): Architecture and engine

 Using the pseudonym CSJ Bofop, 1996:

 Availability

 The Koan Pro software was available for Microsoft Windows (16- and 32-bit versions), as well as Mac OS 8 and Mac OS 9.

 Integration with existing digital audio workstations could be difficult, as the software did not include an audio plug-in interface.

-Although SKIAP was developed until 2001, the last extension of the SKME itself was in 1998, as SSEYO concentrated on developing technology around the music engine, including real-time music synthesis and a highly programmable internet browser plug-in wrapper.
+Although SKIAP was developed until 2001, the last extension of the SKME itself was in 1998, as SSEYO concentrated on developing technology around the music engine, including real-time music synthesis and a highly programmable web browser plug-in wrapper.

 Browser plugins

 The SSEYO Koan Plugin for web browsers was programmable in real-time through JavaScript, and was used to create several interesting interactive applications for web browsers.
 By 2001, Koan included a modular synthesizer; its engine also featured a file format named Vector Audio, which allowed very complicated generative pieces, complete with full synthesizer sound descriptions, to be delivered in only a few thousand bytes of plain text within a Web page.
 This development led to SSEYO being awarded a BAFTA Interactive Entertainment Award for Technical Innovation in 2001.